hugoalh/hugoalh/template/CONTRIBUTING.md

 ## Issues

-- Before create an issue, check if any similar issues are already exist.
+- Before create an issue, check whether any similar issues are already exist.

 ## Pull Requests

-- Before create a pull request, check if any similar pull requests are already exist.
+- Before create a pull request, check whether any similar pull requests are already exist.
 - Always create a pull request to the `main` branch of this repository.
 - Try to avoid merge conflicts if possible.
 - Try to avoid a pull request with too many changes if possible.
-A large pull request not only stretches the review time, but also makes it much harder to spot issues; In such cases, it is better to split the pull request to multiple smaller ones.
+  - A large pull request not only stretches the review time, but also makes it much harder to spot issues.
+  - It is better to split the pull request to multiple smaller ones.
 - If your pull request is not ready but want to save it first, submit your pull request as draft, and no need to add any identifications to the title (e.g.: `WIP`).